TypiCal25/Knowledge/Club Activities/IEEE/Chip-8 Emulator/Chip-8 Emulator.md

 # How the Stack Pointer Works
 Source: [[Carl Hamacher - Computer Organisation and Architecture.pdf#page=79&selection=13,0,13,6|Carl Hamacher - Computer Organisation and Architecture, page 79]]

 There is a stack that is stored as part of the main memory.
+This is stored in the high to low memory addresses, through the stack pointer.

-This is
+This is the